 “I discovered you through your adventure with tiny house living.
 Your book was inspirational and made me re-think my lifestyle.
 I follow a few like-minded bloggers, but I really connect with your writing and points of view.”

 “The evolution of Tammy’s journey is inspiring and real, and I feel privileged to be on it, in my own tiny way.
-In addition to her lovely blog, books and photos, she sends a weekly roundup of her favorite discoveries.
+In addition to her lovely blog, books and photos, she sends a monthly roundup of her favorite discoveries.
 I so look forward to this!
 I’ve discovered so much about myself, and other wonderful people, through all of Tammy’s work, and am very grateful for what she does.”

 “Thank you for all the content you publish throughout the year.
 I know you are making a difference in people’s lives.
 I know you have made a difference in mine.”